Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Email Registration

-1. Send a JSON message with your email immediately after connection is established
+1. Send your email immediately after connection

-2. Send this message again after every reconnection
+2. Repeat after every reconnection

 JAVASCRIPT